krichmond19/krichmond19/README.md

 - 👀   I’m interested in Data Science and Analytics
 - 🌱   I’m currently learning Python, ML, and SQL
 - 💞️   I’m looking to collaborate on ML and DS projects
-- 📫   How to reach me via email or Github
+- 📫   How to reach me via keith.s.richmond@gmail.com or Github

 <!---
 krichmond19/krichmond19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.